 You should seek the advice of a qualified Georgia Family Law attorney.
 Your question does not have enough information to answer completely.
 All decisions regarding this type of matter, child support, medical expenses, insurance coverage, etc are set the standard of the "best interested of the...Read more »

 You might need to state your question a little differently.
 A "lease" is never going to be a party to a divorce.
 I am not sure what you are asking for but if you want documents for a legal matter that are in another's possession, you have a couple of options.
-First, if this is an entity responsible...Read more »
+First, if this is an...Read more »